 All advice proffered by TUSLA - Child & Family Agency social work department and An Garda Síochána should be strictly adhered to.

-Where an allegation of abuse or neglect is made against a branch member/teacher/officer, the DLP shall immediately act in accordance with the procedures outlined no. 3 above.
+Where an allegation of abuse or neglect is made against a branch member/teacher/officer, the DLP shall immediately act in accordance with the procedures outlined above.

 Once a disclosure is made by a child, a written record of the disclosure shall be made as soon as possible by the person receiving it.